infopark/screw_server/README.markdown

 Screw Server uses [Screw Unit](https://github.com/infopark/screw-unit) as a test suite framework and [Smoke](https://github.com/infopark/smoke) as a mocking and stubbing framework.
 Please refer to their documentation for test syntax.

-Notice that you do not need the static HTML suite mentiond in Screw Unit's documentation.
+Notice that you do not need the static HTML suite mentioned in Screw Unit's documentation.
 Screw Server generates that for you.

 ## Requiring Files